H

 Propane vs. Natural Gas vs. Heating Oil: Western Mass Home Heating Fuel Comparison

-Homes have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the most popular choice in Western Mass, used by 139,447 or 42% of families.
-The next most popular primary heating fuel for Western Mass residents is Heating Oil, used by 85,981 homes (26%).
-The remaining homes are heated with Electricity (19%), Propane (7%), Wood (3%), and Other (2%).
+Families have a host of fuels that can be used when it comes to heating.
+Natural Gas is the most common choice in Western Mass, used by 139,447 or 42% of homeowners.
+The next most popular primary heating fuel for Western Mass families is Heating Oil, used by 85,981 homes (26%).
+The rest of the homes are heated with Electricity (19%), Propane (7%), Wood (3%), and Other (2%).

 Heating Oil (Fuel Oil) Use in Western Mass